-Active immunity occurs whenever there is exposure to any particular disease pathogen that will trigger the body's immunological system by producing antibodies towards the disease.
+Active immunity occurs whenever there is exposure to any particular disease pathogen that will trigger the body’s immunological system by producing antibodies toward the disease.
 Active immunity may be achieved by natural exposure or by vaccines.

 ‘Natural immunity’ develops after a person gets exposed to a particular disease-causing microorganism by contracting infection with the real disease while ‘Vaccine-induced immunity’ is gained when a killed and//or weakened version of any pathogenic microorganisms is introduced through vaccination.